biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

   cpanm Spreadsheet::ParseXLSX@0.23

   :: Now install the rest of the dependencies
-  :: You might need to re-run the preceding two lines a few times as
+  :: You might need to re-run these two lines a few times as
   :: anti-virus scanning can cause test failures due to file locks. cpanm Task::Biodiverse::NoGUI cpanm Task::Biodiverse